Attendance & Punctuality

 Full attendance is expected during term time, except in exceptional circumstances.
 Exceptional circumstances do not include holidays, long weekends, leaving for holidays one day before the end of term or visits to family and friends.

-Exceptional absences should be requested in writing using the Parental Absence Request Form in advance and sent to the Headteacher.
+Exceptional absences should be requested in writing using the Pupil Absence Request Form in advance and sent to the Headteacher.
 Acceptable reasons include close family bereavements or funerals and emergency medical and dental appointments (routine check-ups should be scheduled outside school hours).
 The Headteacher may also consider ethnic or religious observance or if the leave is important for the cohesion of the family following traumatic events.

 Unauthorised absences are treated seriously by the school and the local authority.
 Initially we will aim to resolve any such absences by contacting parents directly to offer support, but if there are persistent problems of either punctuality or attendance the local authority is informed.
 As a very last resort, fines can be imposed on parents.
 These are known as penalty notices.
 A document giving information about penalty notices can be seen at the bottom of this page.